-Two weeks before term officially begins, you will attend a practical film workshop for one week.
+A week before term officially begins, you will attend a practical film workshop for one week.
 Although the degree itself is not practical, this week acts as an introduction to film techniques and allows the group to work with each other before the degree begins.
 This part of the course is not assessed.

 In the first two terms the course is taught by seminar only, although there will be individual meetings with tutors to discuss essay preparation and feedback.
 In the third term the course is taught by individual supervision.

-The first term of the course will look at the analysis of film style and film form, train techniques of film analysis and look at key concepts in film form, film criticism, film theory and film-philosophy.
+The first term of the course will look at the analysis of film style and film form, train techniques of film analysis and look at key concepts in film form, film criticism, film theory and philosophy.

 - aesthetics of Italian cinema

-- film music
+- Art and film

 - the film-philosophy of Stanley Cavell

 In the first two terms there will be two seminars per week.
 Seminars vary in length depending on the module.
 In the third term there will be individual tutorial supervision of the dissertation.
 You will be expected to read quite extensively for seminars and supervisions, and also view films.

 Students can expect three one hour supervisions with their dissertation supervisor in Trinity Term.
 The allocation of graduate supervision for this course is the responsibility of the Steering Committee for the MSt in Film Aesthetics, in consultation with faculties in the Humanities Division and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Humanities Division.